tahmed11/AppSec_Interview_QnA/Common_Security_Questions.md

 192.x.x.x/22 => 1024 hosts

 #### DNS
-a.
-How does dns works
+* How does dns works
-b.
-Cname – canonical name ex: example.com, www.example.com
+* Cname – canonical name ex: example.com, www.example.com
-c.
-A and AAAA record – A and AAAA are type of address record map.
+* A and AAAA record – A and AAAA are type of address record map.
 Host to an IP address.
 A is ipv4 and AAAA is for ipv6.
-d.
-PTR record – reverse of an A record.
+* PTR record – reverse of an A record.
-e.
-DNS SOA record
+* DNS SOA record
-f.
-DNS use TCP for zone transfer, UDP for name queries.
+*  DNS use TCP for zone transfer, UDP for name queries.
-g.
-How to do a DNS zone transfer
+* How to do a DNS zone transfer: dig dns1.target.org -t axfr dnsrecon.py -a -d dns1.target.org

 #### Tracer route
 #### Ping